How we cut our MVP in half to launch KIDLY

 6. Pressure forces you to think creatively

-Pressure can ignite an individual or a team to think differently, and accept the (what might have previously been deemed) unacceptable.
+Pressure can ignite a team to think differently, and accept the (what might have previously been deemed) unacceptable.
 I didn't think we'd launch in 4 weeks and I didn't think we could cut down the MVP but we did.

-7. A lack of features can be a very good thing
+7. A lack of features is a very good thing

-If you go by just the feedback, sales and conversion so far, it would be easy to think that the product is great as it is — that’s because it is great as it is — even with half an MVP.
+If you go by the feedback, sales and conversion, it would be easy to think that the product is great as it is — that’s because it is great as it is — even with half an MVP.
 It just goes to show that less is often better.

-To be expected after launch, we have been fixing bugs and improving UX but now we’re starting the next big phase of KIDLY — opening up the shop to the public.
+To be expected after launch, we've been fixing bugs and improving UX but now we’re starting the next big phase of Kidly — going public.

 We will be taking everything we have learnt with us, continuing to make parents lives easier, by bringing you the best stuff for your baby all in one place.